AnthonySteele/anthonysteele.github.io/AgainstAutomapper.md

 # AutoMapper considered harmful

-TR:dr: You don't need it.
+TL:DR: You don't need it.
 Just write the mapping code.

 ## Why mapping

-Consider a simple dotNET data API.
+Consider a simple .NET data API.
 How many different kinds of [Data Transfer Object](https://martinfowler.com/eaaCatalog/dataTransferObject.html) do you need?
 In a simple example, there has to be a class that maps to the data store - the "data model", and there has to be a class that is serialized as the HTTP response - the "view model".

 I view the data model complexity as part of how complex the code needs to be.
 Right after the `File|New Project`, the data model and the view model might be the same type, call it `CustomerModel`.
 But as the project grows in size and complexity, it is very likely that you will want to separate these two concerns. e.g. When some fields on the data model are not exposed to the web, or some fields on the view model are computed or come from another source, and not stored in the data model.
 So at that point you split `CustomerDataModel` from `CustomerViewModel`, and now you have to map between them.